icecreammatt/class-website-template/content/review.md

 * How do you list all files including hidden ones in a given directory?

-* Write the commands in order to copy all the files and folders out of this directory `/home/faculty/mcarrier/pickup/cs210/lab5/` into a new directory named `lab05` which is inside your `cs210` folder.
-Assume the `lab05` folder has not been created yet.
+* What is the compiler flag required to debug a program in gdb?

-* How would you extract the contents of the following file `lab5.tgz`
+* What is the difference between `#import <name>` vs `#import "name.h"`?

-* What is the difference between relative and absolute paths?
+* What are o files and what are they used for?

-* How do you list all files including hidden ones in a given directory?
+* Explain what the advantages of using makefiles are besides compiling multiple files in a single command

 * What kind of standard output will this `2>` redirect?